 The 16th Eurasian Grassland Conference will take place between 29 May – 05 June 2019 in Graz, Austria and Maribor, Slovenia.
 The theme of the conference is “Species-rich grasslands in the Palaearctic – a treasure without economic value?”
 It is organized by University of Graz and University of Maribor.
 Please visit the conference homepage for further information.

 EDGG is open to any offers to hold our meetings in a different place.
-Please read the organizers guideline if you are interested in holding a meeting in your place and contact with two chairs responsible for conference organization: Didem Ambarli (firstname.lastname@example.org) and Michael Vrahnakis (email@example.com) and Stephen Venn (Stephen.Venn@Helsinki.Fi).
+Please read the organizers guideline if you are interested in holding a meeting in your place and contact with chairs responsible for conference organization: Didem Ambarli (firstname.lastname@example.org) Alla Aleksanyan (email@example.com) and Stephen Venn (Stephen.Venn@Helsinki.Fi).

 For an overview of past conferences, please visit the Past Conferences link.

 Please visit the Special Features page to see the complete list of papers published in EDGG special features.